AnastasiaKarpenko/KotlinBasics/README.md

 - Multiple classes per file allowed
 - Packages do not have to match the folder names, there is not reason for not doing this.

+Main functions
+- One package allows you to have multiple main functions
+- Only one main function per same file